bhsd-harry/codemirror-mediawiki/README.md

 *version added: 2.1.8*

 **param**: `string` new content
 Reset the content of the editor.
+Need initialization first.

 ```js
 cm.setContent('');